It wasn’t so long ago that I spent a decent 12 hours sweating in anticipation, about to press ‘publish’ on my first blog.

 When clients come to me at this point; overwhelmed and overthinking, I speak in a calming voice.
 I say this: “The best thing about digital communication is that it can be edited”.

-So, this is my absolute best advice for new bloggers and writers, business people trying to get their story told and messages out there: just begin.
+So, this is my absolute best advice for new bloggers and writers, business people trying to get their story told and messages out there:

 Progress is better than perfection.
 Excellent progress takes the cake.
 Start small.
 Publish quietly, if you need to.
 If you’re the kind of person that revels in last moment deadlines and performs beautifully under pressure, launch into the online world like a rocket ship and make yourself accountable to a date and time.
-But do begin.

 This tried and true (and tested and failed and resisted and celebrated) advice worked for me.
 You are welcome to use it too: